cloud-gov/cg-site/content/apps/logs.md

 We have also provided several dashboards that present different visualizations of your log data.
 You can select these by clicking on the 'Load Saved Dashboard' icon near the search bar.

 ![Select dashboards](/img/select-dashboard-450.png)

+These visualizations are provided via Kibana; you may want to [find out more about it](https://www.elastic.co/guide/en/kibana/current/index.html).